farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 Five Great Storms rage at the heart of creation, each large enough to shatter suns, but held in check in a precise dance of creation and destruction.
 Earthquake, Flood, Glacier, Inferno, and Thunder each represent limitless fonts of power, and mortal sorcerers have found ways to tap into these storms to power their own ambitions.

-#### The 30-Second Version
+> #### The 30-Second Version
+>

-Don’t want to read all the rules?
+> Don’t want to read all the rules?
 Use this shorthand version:
+>

-      <li>• If your game uses Weapon/Armor ratings rules, reduce Refresh by 1.<br />
-      If not, reduce Refresh by 2.</li>
+> - If your game uses Weapon/Armor ratings rules, reduce Refresh by 1.
+If not, reduce Refresh by 2.

-      - • Pick a Storm type such as Earthquake, Flood, Glacier, Inferno, and Thunder, and take the aspect [Storm]caller—e.g. Earthcaller, Icecaller, etc.
+> - Pick a Storm type such as Earthquake, Flood, Glacier, Inferno, and Thunder, and take the aspect [Storm]caller—e.g. Earthcaller, Icecaller, etc.

-      - • Buy the Stormcaller skill.
+> - Buy the Stormcaller skill.

-      - • Use the Stormcaller skill to attack, defend, and create an advantage, so long as the description of your action includes the element of your storm.
+> - Use the Stormcaller skill to attack, defend, and create an advantage, so long as the description of your action includes the element of your storm.

 #### Mechanics

 Characters able to tap into the Storms for power must do the following:

-      <li>• If your game uses Weapon/Armor ratings rules, reduce Refresh by 1.<br />
+- If your game uses Weapon/Armor ratings rules, reduce Refresh by 1.
-      If not, reduce Refresh by 2.</li>
+  If not, reduce Refresh by 2.

-      - • Pick an aspect that reflects which Storm he is attuned to: Earthquake, Flood, Glacier, Inferno, or Thunder.
+- Pick an aspect that reflects which Storm he is attuned to: Earthquake, Flood, Glacier, Inferno, or Thunder.
 This could be as simple as “Attuned to the Earthquake,” but it’s not limited to that.
 So long as the aspect clearly calls out the storm the character is tied to, the precise terminology is flexible.

-      - • (Optional) Purchase ranks in the “Stormcaller” skill.
+- (Optional) Purchase ranks in the “Stormcaller” skill.

 ##### Aspects of Storm